Year 1

 Welcome to P1!

-Our teachers are Mrs Logan, Mrs Henry and Mrs Elliott.
+Our teachers are Mrs Logan, Mrs Henry and Mrs Thompson

-Our classroom assistants are Mrs Millar, Mrs McIlroy, Mrs McQuillan and Miss Todd.
+Our classroom assistants are Mrs McIlroy, Mrs McQuillan and Miss Todd.

 Sept – Oct